 Way of Life

 The Way of Life Community is a Christian covenant community, composed of small groups of six to eight persons, that seeks to support, sustain and encourage the spiritual life and growth of its members.
 Believing that spiritual growth is nurtured in community, the members of each small group develop and intentionally commit to try to be faithful to a mutually agreed upon covenant of spiritual practices.
 These may include prayer, reading of Scripture, and joyful service.
 Members also meet together at mutually agreed upon times for discussion, prayer and fellowship.
-If you are interested in joining a Way of Life community, please contact Liz Leland.
+If you are interested in joining a Way of Life community, please contact Laura Ingersoll.

 Men's Spirituality Group

 The men's spirituality group is a lay-led, covenantal group open to men interested in exploring their faith in small groups.
 Members meet to share their experiences in life and faith, to pray together, and to explore readings and topics of their own choosing.
 The group is "covenantal" in the sense that members pledge to be faithful in their own spiritual practices and to the group's worth.
-Interested men may contact Dick Hall or the Rev'd Jim Quigley.
+Interested men may contact the Rev'd Jim Quigley.